 Monschau is a quaint and beautiful town in Germany’s Rhineland-Palatinate, near the border with Belgium.
 The medieval center of Monschau is renowned for its half-timbered houses and cobblestone lanes.
 Monschau Castle, which overlooks the city and has turrets on the top, offers open-air concerts.

 The Red Baron, the legendary World War I fighter pilot Manfred von Richthofen, was born in Monschau.
-A few hundred meters before the German border there is a village called Nideggen that has several official twin cities around the world.
-One of them is Eger (Cheb) in Bohemia (now Cheb, Czech Republic).
+A few hundred meters before the German border, a village called Nideggen has multiple official twin cities worldwide.
+One is Eger (Cheb) in Bohemia (now Cheb, Czech Republic).

-Monschau is about a 48-minute drive or an hour and fifteen-minute train ride making it an easy day trip from Aachen.
-If you like what you are hearing, check out how to make the most of your day trip to Monschau.
+Monschau is about a 48-minute drive or an hour and fifteen-minute train ride, making it an easy day trip from Aachen.
+If you like what you hear, check out how to make the most of your day trip to Monschau.

 See Related: What to Know About Christmas in Germany

 13. Tour the Grashaus